akgoode/tic-tac-toe/README.md

 1/27/17:  Got all the API functions working.
 Modified the UI to be functional if the user resizes the page and made space for the output of all the ajax requests.
 Fine-tuned some UI elements and behavior depending on which buttons were clicked.
 Removed comments and console.log statements and excess bloat on the files.
 Fixed all grunt nag errors.

+1/28/17:  Worked on styling the page to look like an old school 8 bit monochromatic game.
+Added "get unfinished games" functionality.

 Important things I learned:
 - The importance of controlling 'this' in writing javascript and custom objects with prototype methods.
 I learned about function.bind() to control this and I think that will be very helpful for me in the future.
 - The importance of using the browser template and the different ways of linking code files together.